mindtheweb/mind_the_web/README.md

 # Mind The Web

-This repository contains supplementary materials for our research on adversarial prompt injection attacks against web-use agents powered by LLMs.
+This repository contains supplementary materials for our research on task-aligned injection attacks against web-use agents powered by LLMs.

 ## Contents